ssuryanarayanan/Qi-Docs/docs/Overview.rst

 Qi has several methods that can be used to write data.
 For example, `*InsertValue()* <https://qi-docs.readthedocs.org/en/latest/Writing%20data/#insertvalue>`__ is used to write a single data event to a stream.
-If the data event that is written includes an index at which there is already an event, this method will throw an exception.
+If the data event includes an index at that is the same as a previous event, this method will throw an exception.
 However `*UpdateValue()* <https://qi-docs.readthedocs.org/en/latest/Writing%20data/#updatevalue>`__ can also be used to write a single event to a stream, and will overwrite the existing event with the new event.

-Each of these methods has a counterpart which acts upon a list of data events instead of only a single event.
+Each of these methods has a counterpart that acts upon a list of data events instead of only a single event.
 For example, `*InsertValues()* <https://qi-docs.readthedocs.org/en/latest/Writing%20data/#insertvalues>`__ writes multiple events.
 Similarly,